suse-edge/edge-image-builder/docs/building-images.md

 at build time and included in the built image.
   * `charts` - Required; Defines a list of Helm charts and configuration for each Helm chart.
     * `name` - Required; This must match the name of the actual Helm chart.
-    * `repositoryName` - Required; Specifies which repository within the `repositories` section that contains this Helm chart.
+    * `repositoryName` - Required; Specifies which repository within the `repositories` section contains this Helm chart.
 This must match the `name` attribute on one of the repositories defined in the next section.
     * `version` - Required; The version of the Helm chart to be deployed.
     * `installationNamespace` - Optional; The namespace where the Helm installation is executed.
 If omitted,